 If you want to register for VAT voluntarily, you will follow the same exact registration process that businesses undertake for mandatory VAT registration.

-Majority of businesses can register for VAT over the portal of the tax authorities.
-However, this is not the route that is recommended for small businesses as application for VAT registration has to be done correctly in order to get approval from authorities.
+The majority of businesses can register for VAT over the portal of the tax authorities.
+However, this is not the route that is recommended for small businesses as an application for VAT registration has to be done correctly in order to get approval from authorities.
 Any mistake or error can attract fines and/or rejection of the application.

 Responsibilities of Business Registering for VAT Voluntarily in UAE